Kent Flood Warnings In Force – EA Alerts

 Current Flood Alert: Flood alert 3

-Latest flood alert advice from the Environment Agency: Rising groundwater levels may lead to flooding.
-Flooding is possible to low lying land, roads and properties with basements around these areas, Petham Bourne, Alkham bourne and Nailbourne including Alkham, Elham, Barham, Bishopsbourne, Bridge, Patrixbourne and Bekesbourne.
-Groundwater levels in East Kent have been rising following significantly wetter conditions since January.
-Levels are continuing to increase in February in response to heavy rainfall.
-We are closely monitoring the situation .
-Keep up to date with groundwater levels on the ‘Check for Flooding’ site on gov.uk .
-Riparian owners are reminded to keep rivers on their land clear.
-This message will be updated by 4:00PM on 20 February 2026 or as the situation changes.
+Latest flood alert advice from the Environment Agency: High groundwater levels may lead to flooding.
+Flooding is possible to low lying land, roads and properties with basements around the following areas: Petham Bourne, Alkham bourne and Nailbourne including Alkham, Temple Ewell, Elham, Barham, Bishopsbourne, Bridge, Patrixbourne and Bekesbourne.
+Groundwater levels in East Kent rose significantly following significant rainfall during January and early February.
+The Nailbourne continues to flow.
+During March, weather conditions became noticeably drier and groundwater levels are now generally falling.
+We are monitoring the situation and continue to liaise closely with our partners who have also been responding.
+Please avoid walking or driving through flood water and keep up to date with groundwater levels on the ‘Check for Flooding’ site on gov.uk.
+Riparian owners are reminded to check and clear any blockages and debris from the rivers.
+This message will be updated by 4:00PM on 10 April 2026 or as the situation changes.

 Flood Level Number / Meaning

 1: Severe Flood Warning Severe Flooding, Danger to Life.
 2: Flood Warning Flooding is Expected, Immediate Action Required.
 3: Flood Alert Flooding is Possible, Be Prepared.
 4: Warning no Longer in Force The warning is no longer in force.
-Kent flood warning updated at: 2026-02-13T16:29:16 For more information on flood risks and action to take for the Kent, South London and East Sussex region of England:
+Kent flood warning updated at: 2026-04-02T14:59:17 For more information on flood risks and action to take for the Kent, South London and East Sussex region of England: Click here: Kent Flood Warnings